There is considerable debate about whether to use vinyl printing or screen printing for t-shirts. Although both methods offer high-quality

 Screen printing

-Graphics produced through screen printing should last the entire life of the shirt in normal and correct use.
+Graphics produced through screen printing should last the entire life of the shirt, provided it is used correctly and in everyday situations.
 To prolong the life of the garment graphic, be sure to wash the garment upside down, only with cold water.

 PROS

-This is a popular printing technique on T-shirts and presents 3 key advantages:
+That is a popular printing technique on T-shirts and presents 3-key advantages:

-It is economical: especially on a scale, the only significant expense is ink.
-The mesh screens are particularly durable and last for many printing sessions.
+It is economical, especially on a scale, the only significant expense is ink.
+The mesh screens are exceptionally durable and last for many printing sessions.

-It is easily scalable: therefore, it is also easier to perform this printing technique on a large number of orders.
+It is easily scalable; therefore, it is also easier to perform this printing technique on many orders.

 It is versatile as well.